 Getting admitted into a Master of Business Administration (MBA) program is a competitive and transformative endeavor.
-Among the various components of a strong application, letters of recommendation hold a special place in shaping an applicant’s profile.
+Among the various components of a strong application, letter of recommendation hold a special place in shaping an applicant’s profile.
 These letters provide insights into an applicant’s character, capabilities, and potential as a future business leader.

-- Choosing the Right Recommender for MBA Application
+- How to Choose the Right Recommender

-- Guiding Your Recommender
+- How to Guide Your Recommender

 - Tips for Getting Effective MBA Letters of Recommendation (LoRs)